keu/docs/learn/airflow-sagemaker.md

 ## Time to complete

-This tutorial takes approximately 1 hour to complete.
+This tutorial takes approximately 30 minutes to complete.

 ## Assumed knowledge